ShadowApex/steamos-ubuntu/README.md

 `cd steamos-ubuntu`
 `sudo ./install.sh`

+4. If the "STEAM needs to be online to update" error appears on startup, Press CTRL+ALT+F3 to enter a virtual terminal, and login with the account used before installation.

+5. Run the `sudo passwd steam` command and follow the instructions to change the password to the Steam user account, then run the `reboot-to-desktop-mode` command to reboot to the GNOME desktop environment.

+6. When back in the GNOME desktop environment, press "CTRL+ALT+T" or open the Terminal, and run these commands in order:
+`sudo mkdir -p ~/.steam/ubuntu12_32/steam-runtime` `steam` (Just until the point which the Steam login window appears, which afterwards is safe to close) `reboot-to-steamos-mode`

 ## Advanced Options
 The installation script has several options that you can specify upon installation in the form of environment variables.
 You can specify these options by prefixing